amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 A>
 A> When looking from the angle of refactoring legacy or monolithic application code bases, it is not feasible to exert any effort or even think about splitting a large backend database into smaller ones and move towards a microservices architecture.
 Some other challenges looms in the way like handling distributed transactions and understanding and supporting the call chain for every business transaction[^nealford].
 A>
-A> This is why I have intentionally omitted microservices as one of the options to which one can upgrade newly-born components.
-In stead, a middle-way is a course-grained service, following a service-based architecture of some kind.
+A> I'll discuss some considerations related to microservices later in this chapter.
+For now, let's accept that a middle-way is a course-grained service, following a service-based architecture of some kind.

 [^nealford]: More discussion about why microservices architecture is not suitable when refactoring monolithic applications is at this excellent talk by Neal Ford: [Comparing service-based architectures](https://vimeo.com/163918385).